domenicquirl/comprehensive-rust/src/methods-and-traits/methods.md

 }
 ```

+There can be multiple `impl` blocks for the same type, which can be used
+to organize methods into groups.
+The different `impl` blocks do not have
+to be inside the same file.

 The `self` arguments specify the "receiver" - the object the method acts on.
 There are several common receivers for a method: